-After ten years in advertising and the film industry, Jēkabs realized that the job lacked a concrete substance that he could hold on to.
+After ten years in advertising and the film industry, Jēkabs realised that the job lacked a concrete substance that he could hold on to.
 He wished to do a job that would make something essential, something that he could leave to his children.
 The idea to make tools came with a practical necessity: having begun building his own wooden house, the chisels he had turned out to be too small for the job.
-Together with local blacksmiths he made replicas of historic carpenter tools, which were then deemed attractive enough to be sold on their own, and this was how the brand John Neeman Tools was born.
-The brand’s Vidzeme craftsmen use carefully selected materials from around the world to make the best quality tools: Latvian oak and elm, Karelian birch, steel from Japan, Sweden, Germany, and Russia; an oak that spent millennia buried in English swamplands, black and hard as rock.
-Over time the production was expanded to include kitchen and hunting knives, leather bags and belts, bows, and even watches.
+Together with local blacksmiths, he made replicas of historic carpenter tools, which were then deemed attractive enough to be sold on their own, and this was how the brand John Neeman Tools was born.
+The brand’s Vidzeme craftsmen use carefully selected materials from around the world to make the best quality tools: Latvian oak and elm, Karelian birch, steel from Japan, Sweden, Germany, and Russia, and oak that spent millennia buried in English swamplands, black and hard as rock.
+Over time, the production was expanded to include kitchen and hunting knives, leather bags and belts, bows, and even watches.
 To have a John Neeman branded tool customers are happy to spend as long as one year on a waiting list.

 What is the daily routine at John Neeman Tools?